 This mysterious Tea-like group has been in place for months, but despite granting a few media appearances it has no FaceBook presence.
 And no web site.
 This, of course, is a very odd thing within a movement that lives and dies by web access and free conference calls: an archaeologist might suspect that a group that forgoes modern tools is a bit more closely tied to the old power structure than it’s letting on.

 Can we really say this?
 Can we really declare who is and isn’t a genuine Tea Party group?
-After all, getting the Tea People to agree to something is like herding cats.
+After all, getting the Tea People to agree

 As John Jaggers, Director of Operations for the Northern Virginia Tea Party put it, “to the degree that George Allen voted for policies leading to the fiscal crisis, [he] will be challenged aggressively by all conservative constituencies, including the Tea Party.”